 GemPages' limit for each uploaded image is 3 megabytes (MB).
 If your image file is larger than 3MB, you are advised to upload it to Shopify Admin by following the steps below.

-Step 1: From your Shopify Admin, navigate to Settings > Files.
+Step 1: From your Shopify Admin> Settings, select Files.

 Step 2: Click on “Upload file” to upload your image.

 Step 3: Hit the icon to have the image link copied.